v7herman4/License-Management-and-Charge-Back/README.md

 Note-

-Power Platform Per App license do not suffice as the solution is composed of two apps.
+Power Platform Per App licenses do not suffice as the solution is composed of two apps.

 Seeded-use rights with Office 365 E3, E5 do not suffice as the solution requires the use of Dataverse which is a premium license offering.